Samic8/Samic8.github.io/_drafts/2017-03-15-angular-icon-system.markdown

 This is a example of the angular icon system that I use, it's aim is to keep icon naming consistent and the html needed to generate a icon small.

-## Icon
+## Displaying a icon using SVG symbols
 A prerequisite for the icon system is that every icon has a unique name.
-The icon system relies on a single svg with multiple symbols, we then [`<use>`](https://developer.mozilla.org/en/docs/Web/SVG/Element/use) the symbol in one or more places.
+The icon system relies on a single SVG with multiple symbols, we then [`<use>`](https://developer.mozilla.org/en/docs/Web/SVG/Element/use) the symbol in one or more places.

-This svg is prepended to the body of our html (Internal references).
-A Internal svg is one approach that would work with this icon system, using [externally referenced svg files](https://css-tricks.com/svg-use-with-external-reference-take-2/) is another option.
+This SVG is prepended to the body of our html.
+We are using a Internally referenced SVG in this example another  approach that would work with this icon system is to use [externally referenced svg files](https://css-tricks.com/svg-use-with-external-reference-take-2/).
 {% highlight html %}
 <svg style="position: absolute; width: 0; height: 0; overflow: hidden">
     <defs>